insure logo

 Powered by:

-Teen car insurance in Nevada, by gender
+Teen car insurance rates in Nevada, by gender

-Crash statistics back up this difference.
-The Insurance Institute for Highway Safety reports that 3,048 teenagers ages 13-19 died in vehicle crashes in 2023, and two out of three were male.
-Because young men are more often involved in serious accidents, insurers factor that risk into premiums.
+Crash data helps explain the gap.
+According to the Insurance Institute for Highway Safety, 3,048 teens ages 13-19 lost their lives in motor vehicle crashes in 2023, and two out of three were male.
+Because young men are more likely to be in serious accidents, insurers factor that risk into their rates.

 The table below shows average teen car insurance rates in Nevada by gender.